onprem/gonotify/README.md

 ## Roadmap

-- A CLI to easiliy access the API.
+- A full-featured CLI to easiliy access the API.
 (In Progress)
 - Expand to services other than WhatsApp (SMS, Telegram, Slack, Email etc.).

 ## Contributing